Fritzforcode/PyPenguin/Optimized Format Documentation.md

 ## Defined Block Opcodes
-You can find the currently defined block opcodes [HERE](assets/opcode_database.jsonc)
+You can find the currently defined block opcodes [HERE](assets/opcode_database.jsonc).

 ## Format of Comments
-Must be either `null` or an object with these properties:
+Must be either `null` or an object with the following properties:
+* `"position"`: The position of the comment in the sprite.
+Must be a two-long array of numbers.

+* `"size"`: The size of the comment when it isn't minimized.
+Must be a two long array of numbers.

+* `"isMinimzed"`: Wether the comment is folded (when `true`) in or expanded (when `false`).
+Must be a boolean.

+* `"text"`: The text of the comment.
+Must be a string.
+#### Example

 ## Format of Costumes and Sounds
+Must be an object with the following properties:
+* `"name"`: The name of the costume or sound.
+Must be a string.

+* `"dataFormat"`: The file extension of the asset.
+(Let me know if you wish a detailed list of supported file types.)

+* `"fileStem"`: The file name (without extension) of the asset.
+(Does not allow folders.)
+Must be a string.

+For a costume the following properties are required additionally:
+* `"bitmapResolution"`: The resolution of the bitmap.
+(Is usually `1`.)
+Must be an integer and al least `1`.

+For a sound the following properties are required additionally: